 \section{Main results}

 We first state lemmas for deterministic graphs.
-Afterwads, we enunciate optimality results for random graphs when the hydrodynamic limit of the degree-greedy sequential exploration selects only degree 1 vertices.
-We then show that this property is actually satisfied by a large class of random graphs (including strictly sub-critical graphs, in the connectivity sense).
-We finally proceed to characterize this class of graphs.
+Afterwards, we enunciate optimality results for random graphs when the hydrodynamic limit of the degree-greedy sequential exploration selects only degree 1 vertices.
+We then show that this property is actually satisfied by a large class of random graphs (including all strictly subcritical graphs, in the connectivity sense).
+We finally proceed to characterise this class of graphs.